EnterpriseDB/tpa/docs/src/tpaexec-switchover.md

 becomes a new replica, and any other replicas in the cluster will be reconfigured to follow the new primary.

-The command performs various sanity checks before switching roles, and is designed to be run without having to shut down any repmgr services beforehand.
+The command checks that the cluster is healthy before switching roles, and is designed to be run without having to shut down any repmgr services beforehand.

 (This is equivalent to running `repmgr standby switchover` with the `--siblings-follow` option.)